ricrocha82/metagenomics/README.md

 To run the pipeline, follow these steps:

-Install Dependencies: Ensure that Nextflow is installed on your system.
-Additionally, install any required dependencies specified in the environment.yml file.

 Configure Input Data: Prepare your input data by organizing raw sequencing reads in the appropriate directory structure.

 Run the Pipeline: Execute the Nextflow command to run the pipeline: